-Description Prerequisite Capability SA PCI Policy Comments Level 3 operation without a challenge Trusted path authentication enabled Allow Enable Disable SO can configure the policy to enable Level 3 login using the PED trusted path only, with no challenge-response validation required.
-Must be disabled if either activation or auto-activation is enabled Disallow х х Disable Challenge-response validation required plus PED trusted path login to access the partition.
-Enable SO can configure the policy to enable the User key management capability Trusted path authentication enabled, Level 3 operation without a challenge disabled Allow N/A /A Disable normal PKCS #11 user role to perform key management functions.
+Description Prerequisite Capability SB KES SC KEC SS Policy Comments Enable SO can configure the policy Level 3 operation without a challenge Trusted path authentication enabled Allow Disable to enable Level 3 login using the PED trusted path only, with no challenge-response validation required.
+Must be disabled if either activation or auto-activation is enabled Disallow N/A N/A N/A N/A N/A Disable Challenge-response validation required plus PED trusted path login to access the partition.
+Enable SO can configure the policy User key management capability 2 Trusted path authentication enabled, Level 3 operation without a challenge disabled Allow x x x x x Disable to enable the normal PKCS #11 user role to perform key management functions.
 If enabled, the Crypto Officer key management functions are available.
 If disabled, only the Crypto User role functions are accessible.
 Disallow Disable Only the Crypto User role functions are accessible.
-Trusted path authentication enabled N/A Enable SO can configure the policy to count Count failed challenge-response validations Allow Disable failures of the challenge-response validation against the maximum login failures or not.
-Must be enabled if either activation or auto-activation is enabled validations епаріец Disallow Disable Failures of the challenge-response validation are not counted against the maximum login failures.
-Enable SO can configure the policy to enable the Activation Trusted path authentication enabled Allow Disable authentication data provided via the PED trusted path to be cached in the module, allowing all subsequent access to the partition, after the first login, to be done on the basis of challenge-response validation alone.
-Disallow х х Disable PED trusted path authentication is required for every access to the partition.

-&lt;sup>2 This capability/policy is intended to offer customers a greater level of control over key management functions.
+2 This capability/policy is intended to offer customers a greater level of control over key management functions.
 By disabling the policy, the Security Officer places the partition into a state in which the key material is locked down and can only be used by connected applications, i.e., only Crypto User access is possible.